Where would we be without eyeshadow and makeup palettes? Wealthier, I imagine.

 Urban Decay eyeshadow palettes are up there with the best.
-The only one downside – when lifting the new Naked Cherry palette to my nose I really wanted to smell cherries!
+The only downside – when lifting the new Naked Cherry palette to my nose I really wanted to smell cherries!
 However, looking at the array of gorgeous shades the initial, fleeting disappointment was soon forgotten.

-If you too love the scent of cherries, don’t be disheartened, Urban Decay bolstered launch aplomb by releasing a new Cherry Scented All Nighter Setting Spray so you can get your fix there.
-Just when you thought things couldn’t get any better, along came the Naked Cherry Vault which includes the Naked Cherry Eyeshadow palette, plus, three lipsticks and two eyeliner pencils.
+If you too love the scent of cherries, don’t be disheartened, Urban Decay bolstered the launch aplomb by releasing a new Cherry Scented All Nighter Setting Spray so you can get your fix there.
+Just when you thought things couldn’t get any better, along came the Naked Cherry Vault which includes the Naked Cherry Eyeshadow Palette, plus, three lipsticks and two eyeliner pencils.
 The vault will set you back a whopping £92 so you may need time to consider that one.
 There’s also a Cherry highlighting palette all exclusive to Debenhams.
 However, I only found the palette, lipsticks and cherry eyeliner available when I checked Debenhams online just before publishing this post.
 You can, of course, buy the eyeliners and lippies separately, if you prefer.

 In terms of eye colour suitability, looking at the colour wheel, opposites work.

 Mauve shades tend to flatter and enhance the look of blues, greens and hazel/amber eyes but really, anything goes these days.
 Pinks can often give you that “not slept for a week” appearance if you’re too heavy-handed.
 If full-on pink puts you off, mix the colours until you find a way of donning the wide-awake look.

 My eyes are two-tone due to my Central Heterochromia meaning I have a mix of green and amber.
 These cherry tones really bring out the green in my eyes and are definitely shades I would reach for on a day-to-day basis.
 I’m favouring the nude end of the palette, preferring to go deeper for definition or evening wear.